-[J] Business combinations:
+[J] Goodwill and intangibles:

 Goodwill represents costs in excess of fair values assigned to the underlying net assets of acquired businesses.
 Goodwill and intangible assets deemed to have indefinite lives are not amortized and are tested for impairment on an annual basis and between annual tests whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 Intangible assets other than goodwill are amortized over their useful lives unless the lives are determined to be indefinite.
 Intangible assets are carried at cost, less accumulated amortization.
 Intangible assets consist of trademarks and trade name, patents, customer relationships and other intangible assets.
 Goodwill is tested at the reporting unit level, which is defined as an operating segment or one level below the operating segment.
 The Company operates in one operating segment which is its only reporting unit.
-The Company tests for an indication of goodwill impairment annually during the fourth quarter and when an indicator of impairment exists, by comparing the fair value of the reporting unit to its carrying value
+The Company tests its goodwill for impairment annually which is the first day of the Company's fourth quarter or when an indicator of impairment exists, by comparing the fair value of the reporting unit to its carrying value

 In the evaluation of goodwill for impairment, the Company has the option to perform a qualitative assessment to determine whether further impairment testing is necessary or to perform a quantitative assessment by comparing the fair value of a reporting unit to its carrying amount, including goodwill.
 Under the qualitative assessment, an entity is not required to calculate the fair value of a reporting unit unless the entity determines that it is more likely than not that its fair value is less than its carrying amount.
 By eliminating "Step 2" from the goodwill impairment test, the quantitative analysis of goodwill will result in an impairment loss for the amount that the carrying value of the reporting unit exceeds its fair value which is limited to the total amount of goodwill allocated to the reporting unit.
-For the years ended December 31, 2018, 2019 and 2020, the Company performed a qualitative goodwill impairment test and did not incur an impairment charge.
+The Company performed a market-based quantitative assessment utilizing the guideline public company and guideline transaction approaches by comparing revenue and adjusted EBITDA multiples of similar sized companies and similar sized transactions.
+For the years ended December 31, 2019, 2020, and 2021, the Company did not incur an impairment charge.